 Tessa’s career prior to being elected included working in hotels, lecturing in a Further Education College, working in Social Services with adults with learning disabilities, training in the UK and abroad, and volunteering for the Environmental Investigation Agency, Childline and Families Need Fathers.
 She spent five years as a Regional Advisory Panel member for the National Lottery Charities Board.

-Tessa has two children and lives in the historic town of Axbridge in Somerset.
+Tessa has two children and lives in the historic village of Wedmore in Somerset.
 She lists among her many hobbies; listening to music and radio, walking, cooking for friends, East African history and reading and researching her family’s history.